 The Lessard-Sams Outdoor Heritage Council (L-SOHC) is charged with making recommendations by January 15, 2011 to the Minnesota Legislature on appropriations from the Outdoor Heritage Fund (OHF).
 Through this Call for Funding Requests, the Council is seeking ideas on what to recommend for funding.
-This request is open to all who want to apply.
+This competition request is open to anyone government entities and nonprofit corporations. including but not limited to city, county, state, federal and tribal government.
 Successful applicants will: